PabloUMD/CryptoClustering/README.md

 # CryptoClustering

-## this code ocntain the solution for the challenge.
+## this code contains the solution for the challenge.

-## IK used code from class, and I used chagpt as reference for some issues.
+## I used code from class, and I used chagpt as reference for some issues.

 ## Answer the following question:
 # What is the impact of using fewer features to cluster the data using K-Means?